sogis/gretl-v1/serviceConfig/README.md

 the ConfigMap manually with the information returned by the command `oc get is`, then save the ConfigMap.

+Be aware that after tagging the image stream (e.g. after doing `oc tag --source=docker sogis/gretl-runtime:latest gretl:latest`) the configuration is kind of "lost" (the running Jenkins does not re-generate it correctly).
+To work around this, the Jenkins pod needs to be restarted;
+on restart of the pod the configuration is re-generated.

 ### Configure a database connection
 Database connections are configured globally in the OpenShift project.